alinaaugust/asr/README.md

-# Automatic Speech Recognition (ASR) with PyTorch
+# Automatic Speech Recognition (ASR)

 <p align="center">
   <a href="#about">About</a> •
   <a href="#installation">Installation</a> •
   <a href="#how-to-use">How To Use</a> •
+  <a href="#final-metrics">Final Metrics</a> •
   <a href="#credits">Credits</a> •
   <a href="#license">License</a>
 </p>

 ## About

-This repository contains a template for solving ASR task with PyTorch.
-This template branch is a part of the [HSE DLA course](https://github.com/markovka17/dla) ASR homework.
-Some parts of the code are missing (or do not follow the most optimal design choices...) and students are required to fill these parts themselves (as well as writing their own models, etc.).
+This repository contains my implementation of DeepSpeech2.
+The model has been trained for 91 epochs, which is approximately 12 hours, on the LibriSpeech dataset.

+More details with the description of the model, experiments runs and parameters used can be found in my report [here](https://api.wandb.ai/links/aavgustyonok/rxllkqko).

 See the task assignment [here](https://github.com/markovka17/dla/tree/2024/hw1_asr).